-The watermelon soap looks red upon an opaque background, but if you allow the light to shine through it, you’ll see that it’s actually a bright magenta pink!
+The watermelon soap looks red on an opaque background, but if you allow the light to shine through it, you’ll see that it’s actually a bright magenta pink!

 They almost look good enough to eat!
 The watermelon fragrance is incredible – it smells just like Bubbleicious watermelon gum!

-These DIY watermelon soaps are the perfect way to brighten up your summer, and the would make a great gift for friends, family, teachers…or anyone on your gift list!
+These DIY watermelon soaps are the perfect way to brighten up your summer, and they would make a great gift for friends, family, teachers…or anyone on your gift list!

 If you like this DIY Watermelon Soap, don’t forget to pin it!